meceware/meceware.com/docs/custom-js-css-gutenberg.md

   * **Meta**
     * Between `<head>` and `</head>` tags.

-* Multiple Javascript & CSS on one page.
+* Multiple JavaScript & CSS on one page.
 * No output, other than your code.
 * Optimized and fast server side implementation.